rcprobe/3DScape/README.md

 ## Limitations

-- Requires RGB-D frames with camera poses.
 - Does not reconstruct arbitrary `.MOV` files.
-- Does not estimate camera motion from RGB video.
 - Does not perform full SLAM.
 - Occupancy is occupied-surface only; free vs. unknown space is not modeled.
-- Dynamic objects are handled only through basic depth, confidence, and reliability filtering.
 - Reference-mesh evaluation uses approximate nearest-neighbor distances.
 - Reliability Net is experimental and currently underperforms the classical baseline on the ARKit mesh comparison.